dustinpfister/blog_posts/_posts/threejs-emissive-map.md

 ## Conclusion

 That will be it for now when it comes to emissive maps, I wanted to write at least something about them for now at least so this should work for the moment.
 There might be a great deal more to write about with this subject but I think for the most part a great deal of it has to do with other aspects of the threejs library beyond just that of the emissive map property of a material that supports this.
+There is not just having an emiaaive map, but also a regular color map on top of that, and also there is the solid colors for but the regular color that is effected by a light source as well as the emissive color as well.
+On top of all of that there is also the emissive intensity value that is also something that I might want to adjust when it comes to this sort of thing.